 To find out whether your prostate gland is enlarged, you'll need to have a few tests.

-Some tests will be carried out by your GP and, if needed, others will be carried out by a specialist in urinary problems (a urologist).
+Some tests will be done by a GP and, if needed, others will be carried out by a doctor who specialises in urinary problems (urologist).

 GP examination and tests

-Your GP will ask about your symptoms and your concerns, and their impact on your quality of life.
+A GP will ask about your symptoms and concerns, and their impact on your quality of life.

-They may also feel your prostate gland through the wall of the back passage (rectum).
-This is called a digital rectal examination (DRE).
+They may also feel your prostate gland through the wall of your bottom (rectum).
+This is called a rectal examination.

-Your GP may order a blood test to check that your kidneys are
+The GP may order a blood test to check that your kidneys are working properly.

 They may advise you to have a prostate-specific antigen (PSA) blood test to rule out prostate cancer.

-You may be offered a urine test, for example to test for glucose (sugar) or blood.
+You may be offered a urine test, for example to check for sugar (glucose) or blood in your pee.
 This is to see if you have diabetes or an infection.